the last hairclip you will ever need

-We are so confident that you will fall in LOVE with your product that we guarantee everything FOR LIFE.
+We are so confident that you will fall in LOVE with your product (and that it will not break.
+EVER!) that we guarantee everything FOR LIFE.
 If you are unhappy for any reason, you will receive a full refund including shipping – simply return your clip!
 NO QUESTIONS ASKED!

 Flexible.
 Durable.
 Made in the USA.